shimmy1996/blog/content/posts/2019-04-27-enumerate-with-c-plus-plus.en.md

               });
 ```

-This could be used with all the algorithms that guarantees in-order application of the lambda, but I don't like the dangling `i++` that could get mixed up with other logic.
+This could be used with all the algorithms that guarantees in-order application of the lambda, but I don't like the dangling `++i` that could get mixed up with other logic.

 The second way utilizes structured binding in for loops: